Moggach/my-blog-site/src/posts/Metadata101.md

 2. Its current availability e.g. is it not yet published, is it in stock or out of print?
 3. The price of the book both now and future price changes- very important to retailers!
 Other currencies for sale in other markets can also be supplied.
 4. The type of price which could be either a recommended retail price or a wholesale price.
 The difference between these is the retailer's margin.
-5. Whether or not VAT is applied to the product - books are exempt from VAT but stationery is not.
+5. Whether or not VAT is applied to the product - books are rated zero for VAT but stationery is not.
 This extra 20% on the price of a product can massively affect publishers’ margins.

 #### Product rights data elements - this covers the territories where the book is allowed to be sold
 Retailers need to know where they can legally buy and re-sell a product.